 - the blue curve is the result of running MTF Mapper on the fully populated raw Bayer CFA image as in Figure 1, after white-balancing;

-- the open circles are the result of running MTF Mapper on a grayscale image with each pixel equal to the weighted sum of the intensity of each color channel there in the proportions of Equation (1);
+- the open circles are the result of running MTF Mapper on full-resolution, white-balanced, perfectly demosaiced image , with every pixel equal to the weighted sum of the intensity of each color channel there in the proportions of Equation (1);

-- the x’s represent the weighted sum of the MTF curves obtained by running MTF Mapper on each individual, subsampled color planes such as in Figure 2, in the same proportions as suggested by Equation (1).
+- the x’s represent the weighted sum of the MTF curves obtained by running MTF Mapper on each subsampled raw color plane individually, in the same proportions as in Equation (1).

 They are practically the same (other than for some noise at higher frequencies introduced by the defocused red channel MTF hovering above zero there where in reality there should be no energy).